+'''

 double tax = Financial.percentOf(taxRate, total);

+'''

-Fall main is staticapthereal acoust any objects yet 44
+main is static - there aren't any objects yet

-- 1. Suppose Java had no static methods.
+Suppose Java had no static methods.
 Then all methods of the Math class would be instance methods.
-How would you compute the square root of x? - 2.
-Harry turns in his homework assignment, a program that plays tic-tac-toe.
-His solution consists of a single class with many static methods.
-Why is this not an object-oriented solution?
+How would you compute the square root of x?